pngan/duplicate-remover/README.md

 # duplicate-remover

-Tool for finding and removing duplicate files on Windows
+A Windows App to find and remove duplicate files.